Cowboy Up: Plot

-Ely successfully rides Zapata, but is injured; in the process, Hank rushes to save Ely from Zapata, but is killed when Zapata crushes his chest.
+During the PBR World Finals' championship round, Ely successfully rides Zapata, but is injured.
+In the process, Hank rushes to save Ely from Zapata, but is killed when Zapata crushes his chest.
 When the Braxton ranch hand and family friend Joe (Russell Means) brings Zapata back to the Braxton ranch, Rose grabs a shotgun and almost shoots Zapata in her grief over Hank's death, but Joe and Ely talk her down.
 They say they will shoot Zapata, but Ely remembers Hank's pride in the bull and shoots into the air as Zapata calmly walks into the pasture.
-Joe tells Ely that Hank would not have shot Zapata.
+Joe tells Ely that Hank would have also let Zapata go instead of killing him.
+Ely agrees and the two return to the ranch.